autumnscott/Assignment-1/README.md

 ## Step One - Setting Up Preferences

 You might notice that a Intuos Pro Wacom Tablet has a series of buttons running down the side of it.
 These are "Express Keys," and they will help you to work faster and more efficiently.
-To begin seting up your tablet, open your wacom desktop center.
+To begin seting up your Express Keys, open your wacom desktop center.

 Your Wacom Desktop Center should look like this:

 git add (screenshot.png)

 After you've got the desktop center open, starting going down the list.
+Start with

 ## Sources
 https://www.techwalla.com/articles/how-to-set-up-a-wacom-tablet